International Programmes 2024/2025

 5. Proof of English language skills: Copy of language certificate (TOEFL, IELTS, etc.)

-6. Only for non-EU students (non-EU/EEA citizens): Copy of GRE test certificate
+6. Only for non-EU students (non-EU/EEA citizens): GRE General Test, exceptions apply

 Further optional documentation/proof of proficiency/assessments may include internship certificates, job references, national university entrance examination result (e.g. GATE), motivation letter, recommendation letters, etc.